-This is your chance to call in and ask your questions!
-Or email question email@example.com
+This is your chance to ask your questions to the experts, email question firstname.lastname@example.org

 The LDN Radio Show is FREE if you would like to make a donation please click the donate button on the right.

 The Radio Show's will be on at 9pm London time UK.
 Which is 4pm Est time in the US.